stefleon33/meet/README.md

         Then: their city should be changed to that city (i.e., “Berlin, Germany”) AND the user should receive a list of upcoming events in that city.

 ## Feature 2: Show/Hide Event Details

     User Story-
         As a user,
         I should be able to show or hide event details So that I can see more information about selected events.

     SCENARIO 1: An event element is collapsed by default.

         Given: user sees all events for a city;
         When: the user selects an event from the list;
         Then: the event details should be displayed.

-    SCENARIO 2: User can expand an event to seee details.
+    SCENARIO 2: User can expand an event to see details.

         Given: user is on an event;
-        When: user clicks a button to view more stails for the event;
+        When: user clicks a button to view more details for the event;
         Then: more information should be displayed for the event.

     SCENARIO 3: User can collapse an event to hide details.